Note: The links below will

 quickly resolved.

-on 8 Sep 2000 on mission to the
+on 8 Sep 2000 on mission STS-106 to the

-pose a mystery...
+observatories pose a mystery...

-22 August 2000 - Here's on last week's
+22 August 2000 - Here's more info on last week's

-of a "secret" recon satellite.
+successful launch of a "secret" recon satellite.

-Latest Shuttle Status report .
+Latest Shuttle Status report here.
 NASA states:

 Tuesday, Kennedy Space Center began taking precautions to weather any effects

-from .
+Debby.
 A decision to rollback Atlantis will not be made

 before Wednesday.
 Meanwhile, preparations for Sept.
 8's launch continue.